Federal Signal (NYSE:FSS) Posts Quarterly Earnings Results, Beats Estimates By $0.02 EPS

-Federal Signal (NYSE:FSS – Get Rating) issued its earnings results on Monday.
-The conglomerate reported $0.40 EPS for the quarter, topping the consensus estimate of $0.38 by $0.02, MarketWatch Earnings reports.
+Federal Signal (NYSE:FSS – Get Rating) announced its earnings results on Tuesday.
+The conglomerate reported $0.40 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.38 by $0.02, MarketWatch Earnings reports.
 Federal Signal had a return on equity of 15.10% and a net margin of 8.88%.
-The business had revenue of $301.40 million during the quarter, compared to the consensus estimate of $301.64 million.
-During the same quarter last year, the company earned $0.44 EPS.
-The firm’s revenue was up 2.2% compared to the same quarter last year.
+The company had revenue of $301.40 million for the quarter, compared to analyst estimates of $301.64 million.
+During the same period in the prior year, the company posted $0.44 EPS.
+The firm’s quarterly revenue was up 2.2% compared to the same quarter last year.
+Federal Signal updated its FY22 guidance to $1.76-2.00 EPS and its FY 2022 guidance to $1.760-$2.000 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
-Shareholders of record on Friday, March 18th will be issued a $0.09 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, April 1st.
+Investors of record on Friday, March 18th will be paid a $0.09 dividend.
+This represents a $0.36 dividend on an annualized basis and a yield of 1.05%.
 The ex-dividend date of this dividend is Thursday, March 17th.
-This represents a $0.36 annualized dividend and a yield of 1.04%.
-Federal Signal’s dividend payout ratio (DPR) is presently 20.81%.
+Federal Signal’s payout ratio is currently 20.81%.

-FSS has been the subject of a number of analyst reports.
-DA Davidson raised their price objective on shares of Federal Signal from $45.00 to $47.00 and gave the company a “neutral” rating in a research report on Wednesday, November 10th.
-Raymond James decreased their target price on shares of Federal Signal from $52.00 to $46.00 and set a “strong-buy” rating on the stock in a report on Wednesday.
-KeyCorp cut their price target on shares of Federal Signal from $55.00 to $48.00 and set an “overweight” rating for the company in a research note on Wednesday.
-StockNews.com raised shares of Federal Signal from a “hold” rating to a “buy” rating in a research note on Wednesday, February 16th.
-Finally, Zacks Investment Research cut shares of Federal Signal from a “hold” rating to a “sell” rating in a research report on Monday, January 17th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating, four have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $47.20.
+Several hedge funds have recently added to or reduced their stakes in the company.
+HB Wealth Management LLC purchased a new stake in Federal Signal during the 4th quarter worth $220,000.
+Janus Henderson Group PLC purchased a new position in Federal Signal in the 3rd quarter valued at about $308,000.
+Renaissance Technologies LLC bought a new position in shares of Federal Signal during the fourth quarter worth about $316,000.
+Susquehanna International Group LLP bought a new position in shares of Federal Signal during the fourth quarter worth about $367,000.
+Finally, D. E. Shaw & Co.
+Inc. bought a new position in shares of Federal Signal during the fourth quarter worth about $408,000.
+Institutional investors and hedge funds own 90.56% of the company’s stock.

 Federal Signal Corp. engages in the design and manufacture of products and integrated solutions for municipal, governmental, industrial, and commercial customers.
 It operates through the Environmental Solutions Group and Safety and Security Systems Group segments.
 The Environment Solutions Group segment is involved in the manufacture and supply of street sweeper vehicles, sewer cleaners, vacuum loader trucks, hydro-excavation trucks, and water blasting equipment.